hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 [...]
 ```

 13. We run the application again in Debugging-mode by pressing "F11".
 We see the ball moving from the top left corner, to the right and leaving the window.
-Letting the ball bounce from the right, we adjust the "stepTheBall"-method:
+To bounce the ball from the right side, we adjust the "stepTheBall"-method:
 ```java
 public void stepTheBall() {
   ball.move();